 4.42 The pandemic has also had a big impact on advice delivery.
 The measures brought in by the Government and the societal responses have forced organisations and individuals to adopt alternative working methods.
-As unemployment has risen and personal finances have been squeezed, the demand for social welfare assistance has grown.337 The Administrative Justice Council and JUSTICE carried out a survey of advice providers to understand how they have responded to these unusual circumstances and what the effects have been for providers and clients following the switch to remote advice provision.338 Drawing on responses to that survey as well as the experience of Working Party members and consultees, it is clear that:
+As unemployment has risen and personal finances have been squeezed, the demand for social welfare assistance has grown.
+The Administrative Justice Council and JUSTICE carried out a survey of advice providers to understand how they have responded to these unusual circumstances and what the effects have been for providers and clients following the switch to remote advice provision.
+The Party members and consultees, it is clear that:

-335 Eastbourne Foodbank, 'Get Help, More than Food'.
+340 Eastbourne Foodbank, 'Get Help, More than Food'.

-336 One of the issues with previous attempts at colocation - Community Legal Advice Centres and Community Legal Advice Networks was that these were not driven by the advice sector.
+341 One of the issues with previous attempts at colocation - Community Legal Advice Centres and Community Legal Advice Networks was that these were not driven by the advice sector.

-337 Citizens Advice, Life Through Lockdown (March 2021) p.17
+342 Citizens Advice, Life Through Lockdown (March 2021) p.17

-338 Administrative Justice Council and JUSTICE, Welfare benefit advice provision during the pandemic (see n.
-249 above).
+343 Administrative Justice Council and JUSTICE, Welfare benefit advice provision during the pandemic (see n.
+254 above).

-- a) Those worst hit by the pandemic have been those who were already struggling to access advice.339 - b) The switch to remote advice delivery posed similar challenges to those experienced in the context of UC's digital by default system remote services delivery proved challenging for some clients particularly those who have difficulty with technology.
-Face-to-face advice cannot be replaced for some clients.
+- a) Those worst hit by the pandemic have been those who were already struggling to access advice.344 - b) The switch to remote advice delivery posed similar challenges to those experienced in the context of UC's digital by default system remote services delivery proved challenging for some clients particularly those who have difficulty with technology.345 Face-to-face advice cannot be replaced for some clients.
 The most vulnerable clients still need holistic face-to-face advice services, however a hybrid model of advice using a mix of face-to-face, telephone and video at the preference of the client will be likely to be the most effective way to deliver advice going forward. - c) Telephone was the method of remote advice delivery most frequently used by providers during the pandemic.
 The majority of respondents to the survey felt that the delivery of remote advice was effective.
 However, this could indicate respondents' views of the mechanics of the technology rather than the effectiveness of advice delivery.
-341 In so far as telephone was the preferred method of advice delivery, this is likely because advice providers were insufficiently prepared for providing online services, rather than because it necessarily works better.
-Research into the relative benefits of video and telephone advice would be of assistance in shaping advice delivery models of the future. - d) For hard-to-reach clients it is important to understand the different modes of communication in communities and what services people already come into contact with, in order to use these as channels to provide information and advice.342 - e) Active referrals, where clients are asked for their consent to pass their details on to another organisation so that that organisation can contact them directly, work much better than signposting and organisations should try to do this wherever possible.
+This is likely because advice providers were insufficiently prepared for providing online services, rather than because it necessarily works better.
+Research into the relative benefits of video and telephone advice would be of assistance in shaping advice delivery models of the future. - d) For hard-to-reach clients it is important to understand the different modes of communication in communities and what services people already come into contact with, in order to use these as channels to provide information and advice.347 - e) Active referrals, where clients are asked for their consent to pass their details on to another organisation so that that organisation can contact them directly, work much better than signposting and organisations should try to do this wherever possible.

-339 N. Creutzfeld and D. Sechi, 'Social Welfare [law] advice provision during the pandemic in England and Wales: a conceptual framework', Journal of Social Welfare and Family Law, Volume 43, 2021 - Issue 2, p.156
+344 N. Creutzfeld and D. Sechi, 'Social Welfare [law] advice provision during the pandemic in England and Wales: a conceptual framework', Journal of Social Welfare and Family Law, Volume 43, 2021 - Issue 2, p.156

-340 Ibid, p.163.
+345 Ibid, p.163.

-341 Ibid, p.161
+346 Ibid, p.161

-342 As explained in paragraph 4.40 above.
+347 As explained in paragraph 4.40 above.